divio/divio-cloud-docs/introduction/02-set-up.rst

     If you didn't previously log in to the Cloud site before setting up the project locally, you'll need to add a user to the database before you can log in.
-The :ref:`Divio Cloud SSO system <divio-cloud-sso>` allows you to do this from the Django login page.
+The :ref:`Divio SSO system <divio-cloud-sso>` allows you to do this from the Django login page.